-We are thankful to Dr. Saurabh Gupta and Dr. Rohit Kumar and Dr. A. K. Rao for fruitful conversations and for taking interest in our present endeavor.
+We are thankful to Dr. Saurabh Gupta, Dr. Rohit Kumar and Dr. A. K. Rao for fruitful conversations and for taking interest in our present endeavor.
 Both the authors dedicate, very humbly and respectfully, their present work to the memory of Prof. O. N. Srivastava (one of the top-class experimental physicists of India) who passed away in the recent past due to Covid-Menace.
 Prof. Srivastava was one of the very influential well-wishers of our theoretical high energy physics group (at BHU, Varanasi) and he always used to encourage us to apply the sophisticated mathematics of BRST formalism to some interesting quantum mechanical systems of physical importance.
-It is our pleasure to thank our {\it Reviewers} for their very useful and interesting comments. \\
+It is our pleasure to thank our {\it Reviewers} for their very useful and interesting comments.\\

-0.3 cm
+0.9 cm

-0.3cm
+0.9cm

-The central purpose of this Appendix is to apply the celebrated Noether theorem, due to our observations in (16), to derive the conserved bosonic charge ($Q_\omega$) that turns out to be the generator for the infinitesimal bosnic symmetry transformations (13) and (14).
+The central purpose of this Appendix is to apply the celebrated Noether theorem, due to our observations in (16), to derive the conserved bosonic charge ($Q_\omega$) that turns out to be the generator for the infinitesimal bosonic symmetry transformations (13) and (14).
 The {\it latter} asymmetry transformations are generated by a conserved charge ($Q_{\bar \omega}$) which is obtained from ($Q_\omega$) by taking into account a minus sign in front of it (i.e. $Q_{\bar \omega} = -\,Q_\omega $).
 This is due to our observation that: $Q_\omega + Q_{\bar \omega} = 0$.